 Formed The John Evans Band.
 They were fortunate enough to be one of the New York bands that often played at Mikell's, a well-known musicians' hang- out at that time.
 Hiram Bullock, Paul Shaffer, Steve Jordan, Clifford Carter, Doane Perry, Lou Volpe and other session musicians were, at times, a part of the band.

 Played “Late Night with David Letterman”.
 The Late Night band at the time was Paul Shaffer, Steve Khan (who was filling in for Hiram Bullock), Steve Jordan and Evans (who was filling in for Neil Jason), who was subbing for Will Lee.

-Moved to Los Angeles.
-Worked with Elliott Randall, Cornell Dupree, Jeff Baxter, Tom Pierson's Big Band and a host of others.
+Moved to Los Angeles, were he worked with Elliott Randall, Cornell Dupree, Jeff Baxter, Tom Pierson's Big Band and a host of others.

-Evans now lives with his wife, writer and lyricist, Sandy Evans, in Texas.
+Evans lives in Texas with his wife, writer and lyricist, Sandy Evans.

 The fourth John Evans & Dream album, “Night Flower” is available from.
 Studio Records (www.studiorecords.net) as well as CD Baby, iTunes, and Amazon.